Can you use seeds from last year?

 I rarely plant a full seed packet these days.
 My raised bed garden just isn't big enough and there are just the two of us eating from the garden these days.

-And because I like a wide variety of tomato plants, for instance I plant a couple of seeds of several varieties rather than a whole packet of just one kind.
+And because I like a wide variety of tomato plants, for instance I plant a few seeds of several varieties rather than a whole packet of just one kind.

 Life is too short to plant just one variety of tomato!